sbrajesh/bp-extended-friendship-request/readme.txt

 * Initial release for BuddyPress 1.6+

 == Other Notes ==
-I appreciate your thoughts and suggestions.
-Please leave a comment on [BuddyDev](http://buddydev.com/buddypress/introducing-buddypress-extended-friendship-request-plugin/)
+We appreciate your thoughts and suggestions.
+Please leave a comment on [BuddyDev](https://buddydev.com/buddypress/introducing-buddypress-extended-friendship-request-plugin/)